Psionica/psionica.github.io/docs/workshop/dual.md

 ### Higher performance
 {: .no_toc}
 All those language models take up a lot of memory and are somewhat sluggish.
-Memory optimizations and speed improvements are well underway, mostly based on model distillation, caching, and forcing GPU support.
-Upcoming developments in machine learning will enable even more performance bang for the computational buck.
+Memory optimizations and speed improvements are well underway, mostly based on model distillation, caching, and forcing models on GPU.
+Those improvements will enable the use of even more human-like language models.

 ---